memorileak/known/content/-skip-list.md

 L0: | - 1 - 2 - 3 - 4 - 5 -[6]- 7 - 8 - 9 - null
 ```

+By consulting the search path `[4, 4, 5]`, we know that:

+- The predecessor of 6 at $L_0$ is 5.
+- The predecessor of 6 at $L_1$ is 4.
+- The predecessor of 6 at $L_2$ is 4.

-Finally, promote that new element through upper layers using coin flips, see how far the element could go up:
+Now, promote that new element through upper layers using coin flips, see how far the element could go up:

 ```
 L2: | - - - - - - - 4 - - - - - - - - - - - null